-Classrooms will be cleaned frequently (during non-occupied times).
+Classrooms will receive touch-up cleaning throughout each day when classes are in session (during non-occupied times) and a comprehensive cleaning and sanitization at nights after classes.
 All horizontal surfaces, door handles and other frequently touched areas will be clean and disinfected.
 Trash receptacles will be emptied, floors will be cleaned, white boards will be erased and cleaned, and classrooms will be reset (traditional classroom style layout).